mahmoudsajjadi/ML_Interview_Prep/Topics/ML.md

    - Data points are plotted to visualize relationships (e.g., car weight vs. fuel efficiency).
    - A best-fit line represents the model.

-## Learning Objectives
-- Explain loss functions and gradient descent.
-- Tune hyperparameters for efficient model training.
-- Understand the role of bias, weights, and features in linear regression.

-## Prerequisites
-- Familiarity with **Introduction to Machine Learning**.

 ## Key Terms
 - **Bias ($b$)**: The y-intercept in the regression equation.